mluisada/SF_crime_classification/README.md

 We would like to create a search engine where we can type the neighborhood or time to get a statistics summary of crimes

-This is a group project by two Columbia grad students : Laetitia JUMEL and Marie-Laura LUISADA
+This is an extracurricular group project by :
+- Laetitia JUMEL
+- Marie-Laura LUISADA